mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 - `footer`: The component rendered below the viewport.
 - `pagination`: The component rendered for the pagination feature.

+### Header

+You can replace the default toolbar by providing a `header` component.
+This demo showcases how this can be achieve.

+{{"demo": "pages/components/data-grid/rendering/CustomToolbarGrid.js", "bg": "inline"}}

 ### Loading overlay

 By default, the loading overlay displays a circular progress.